-168. Canada's acts and omissions with respect to the provision of Indigenous child and family services during the Class Period, as set out in paragraph 156 131 as particularized in paragraph 141 and in the whole of this claim, was were discriminatory and were was in breach of the Plaintiffs' and other Class Members' rights under section 7 of the Canadian Charter of Rights and Freedoms.
+142. Canada's acts and omissions with respect to the provision of Indigenous child and family services during the Class Period, as set out in paragraph 131 as particularized in paragraph 141 and in the whole of this claim, was discriminatory and was in breach of the Plaintiffs' and other Class Members' rights under section 7 of the Canadian Charter of Rights and Freedoms.

-- 169. Section 7 of the Canadian Charter of Rights and Freedoms states: - Everyone has the right to life, liberty and security of the person and the right not to be deprived thereof except in accordance with the principles of fundamental justice. - 170.
-Security of the person under section 7 includes freedom from the threat of psychological, and spiritual, physical and sexual suffering. - 171.
-Canada's conduct in failing to protect and preserve the a Aboriginal identity of Primary Class Members was Indigenous child welfare policies and practices were intended to and did-perpetuate the assimilation of Indigenous children and youth into mainstream Canadian society. - 172.
-Canada was aware, at all material times during the Class Period, that it was underfunding Indigenous child welfare services and that preventative care services were not being adequately or reasonably provided to First Nations, Inuit and Métis children, youth and families. - 173.
-Canada was aware, at all material times during the Class Period, that the best interests of the Indigenous children were not being adequately or reasonably considered in the making of decisions or the taking of actions in the context of the provision of Indigenous child and family services. - 174.
+143. Section 7 of the Canadian Charter of Rights and Freedoms states:

+Everyone has the right to life, liberty and security of the person and the right not to be deprived thereof except in accordance with the principles of fundamental justice.

+- 144. Security of the person under section 7 includes freedom from the threat of psychological, and spiritual, physical and sexual suffering. - 145.
+Canada's conduct in failing to protect and preserve the aboriginal identity of Primary Class Members was Indigenous child welfare policies and practices were intended to and did perpetuate the assimilation of Indigenous children and youth into mainstream Canadian society. - 146.
+Canada was aware, at all material times during the Class Period, that it was underfunding Indigenous child welfare services and that preventative care services were not being adequately or reasonably provided to First Nations, Inuit and Métis children, youth and families. - 147.
+Canada was aware, at all material times during the Class Period, that the best interests of the Indigenous children were not being adequately or reasonably considered in the making of decisions or the taking of actions in the context of the provision of Indigenous child and family services. - 148.
 Canada was aware, at all material times during the Class Period, that apprehended Indigenous children were being placed into the care of individuals who were not members of the Indigenous group, community or people to which the child belonged.
 Canada knew that reasonable efforts were not being made to preserve an apprehended child's connections to their culture and, as a consequence, apprehended Indigenous children were at significant risk of losing their cultural identities.
-Canada also knew that a significant percentage of Indigenous children in care were being subjected to physical, sexual, spiritual and psychological abuse. - 175.
-Canada was aware, at all material times during the Class Period, that First Nations (Status and Non-Status Indians), Inuit and Métis children and youth were being apprehended at disproportionately high rates, as compared to non-Indigenous children and youth in Canada.
+Canada also knew that a significant percentage of Indigenous children in eare were being subjected to physical, sexual, spiritual and psychological abuse.

-Despite this knowledge, Canada deliberately or negligently failed to take steps to protect the security of the Plaintiffs and other Class Members.
+- 149. Canada was aware, at all material times during the Class Period, that First Nations (Status and Non-Status Indians), Inuit and Métis children and youth were being apprehended at disproportionately high rates, as compared to non-Indigenous children and youth in Canada.
+Despite this knowledge, Canada deliberately or negligently failed to take steps to protect the security of the Plaintiffs and other Class Members. - 150.

-- 176. Canada's actions resulted in a risk to the Class' life, liberty, and security of the person, which was grossly disproportionate and arbitrary and discriminatory and therefore contrary to the interests of fundamental justice. - 177.
 Canada's conduct, and the exercise of its discretion in the administration, management, operation and funding of Indigenous child welfare services was discriminatory and was contrary to the principles of fundamental justice.